kpbaks/again.fish/README.md

 ### [starship.rs](https://starship.rs/)

-`starship` has a [module](https://starship.rs/config/#environment-variable) to show environment variables, dependent on whether the variable is defined or not.
-The following snippet
+`starship` has a [module](https://starship.rs/config/#environment-variable) for showing environment variables, dependent on whether the variable is defined or not.
+Using the following snippet in `~/.config/starship.toml`

 ```toml
 format = """